rigoneri/syte/README.md

 Once you have the `api_key` from tumblr you have to enter it in **syte_settings.py** located in `syte > syte_settings.py`.
 Once you open that file enter the key under `TUMBLR_API_KEY`, also please enter your tumblr url under `TUMBLR_BLOG_URL` see the example on how it should be formatted.

+#### Comments

+Comments are available through [Disqus](http://disqus.com/) in order to get yours setup, make sure to signup through their website.
+Once you are done you will be given a disqus shortname.
+Grab the shortname and enter it in **syte_settings.py** under `DISQUS_SHORTNAME`, also make sure to have `DISQUS_INTEGRATION_ENABLED` set to True in order to work.